Chapter 7

 Once the court appoints a bankruptcy trustee to oversee the case, the trustee sells the debtor’s assets, and the sale proceeds go to pay off the various creditors.
 Not all of the debtor’s assets are subject to sale, and those assets are called ‘exempt assets.’
 The debtor gets to keep these exempt assets throughout the process.

-What debts can you get discharged in Arizona?
+What debts can you get discharged?

 Chapter 7 bankruptcy can discharge a variety of unsecured debts.
 Unsecured debts are those debts that are not secured by assets or some type of collateral, such as a home or motor vehicle.
 Types of debts that are dischargeable via a Chapter 7 bankruptcy proceeding include outstanding: